BE Conference Workshop on Technology in Business Siddiq Bello (left)

 Charlotte, NC Skyline

+I was a corporate exec for 13 years before becoming an entrepreneur.
 I've attended at least 5 of the last 13 conferences and this year meant more to me than ever before because I attended as a Black Entrepreneur.
 I was raised with BE on my coffee table, learning about business and the African American leaders that looked like me and my family and was inspired.
 To finally attend as an entrepreneur in the town where I began my career meant a great deal.

 Beyond my professional ties to the event the conference in Charlotte was well done.
 As a host City Charlotte fits very well for the format the event has evolved into.
 BE always boasts superior workshop and keynote speaker content.